feathersui/feathersui-starling/examples/Todos/README.md

 # Todos Example for Feathers

-This [Feathers](http://feathersui.com/) example mocks up a simple application to track things that need to get done.
-It extends the MetalWorksMobileTheme and uses a custom list item renderer that can switch into an editing mode to delete items.
+This [Feathers UI](http://feathersui.com/) example mocks up a simple application to track things that need to get done.
+The app can add and remove todo items, mark them as completed, and it even supports drag and drop to change the order of items.
+A custom list item renderer based on the `LayoutGroup` component is used, and it can switch between a normal checkbox and label and an editable mode that adds a drag handle and a delete button.

 ## Requirements